 What is the best voice agent platform?

-The best choice depends on whether you prioritize voice quality, latency, model flexibility, or deployment speed.
-Inworld AI leads for production voice quality and realtime performance, with the #1 ranked TTS on Artificial Analysis.
+The best choice depends on whether you prioritize voice quality, model flexibility, or deployment speed.
+Inworld AI leads for production voice quality and model flexibility, with the #1 realtime TTS on the Artificial Analysis Realtime TTS Arena.
 Builder-oriented options like Retell and Vapi may get you to a demo faster, but production criteria favor deeper stacks.

 What is the best voice agent API for developers?

 APIs expose lower-level voice infrastructure and give developers more control over each component.
 Builders abstract orchestration and deployment into higher-level workflows.
-Inworld covers both intents: you can start with
+Inworld covers both intents: start with

 Realtime API without switching vendors.